Does a witness hold the clue?

 Following on from this, I discovered a baptism record for a Mary Ann Till to Henry and Elizabeth Till at Gravel Pitts, St Mary Abbots, Kensington.
 Henry was a shoemaker.
 This appears to be the missing link, but now I needed to find Elizabeth (Raine) living with or connecting with members of her family to prove it.
 Brief searches in the census records, did not bring anything up.

-This helped with identification, but throws up more questions.
+This helped with identification, but bought up more questions.
 Had Joseph Lovell died by 1837.
 Were there more children born after Mary Ann.
 Why are the family not showing in census records.
 Why did Elizabeth Lovell Raine, give Joseph Lovell Raine as her father at marriage in 1851, but Charlotte leave the father blank in 1852.

 Further searches revealed a John Till born to Henry and Elizabeth Till and baptised 23rd September 1849 at Holy Trinity Paddington.
 Home address given as 27 Salem Gardens, occupation of Henry, Shoemaker.

 This gave a gap of twelve years between the birth of Mary Ann and John, were there other children in between?
 The names of parents, surname and occupation of Shoemaker, tied the two births.